SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

 ### NOTES
 - The Siemens Pulseq interpreter (1.4.0) flips the polarity of the x-axis.
 The polarity of the x-gradients for the sequences in this repository has been reversed to deal with this bug.
 Set the property _signFlip_ to _1_ in PulseqBase.m if you do not wish to flip the sign of the x-gradients.
-- If the sequences do not run on the scanner, try closing the protocol and open it again.
+- If the sequences do not run on the scanner, try closing the protocol and opening it again.

 ## Acquisition parameters for field-monitoring

 The sequence defines the timing of all events for the scanner.
 Some timing information also needs to be transferred to the Camera Acquisition System.
-The required values have been added as DEFINITIONS to the header of the Pulseq file.
+The required values have been added as DEFINITIONS to the header of the Pulseq files.
 The following tables relates the values in the Pulseq file to the parameters on the graphical user interface of skope-fx.

 | Parameter on GUI of skope-fx | Pulseq definition    | Explanation |
 |------------------------------|----------------------|-------------|